Aim of the programme

 Main technological challenges addressed during the design phase of the nEUROn

-• the shapes of the air vehicle (aerodynamic, innovative composite structure, and internal weapon bay),
+• The shapes of the air vehicle (aerodynamic, innovative composite structure, and internal weapon bay),

-• the technologies related to low observability issues,
+• The technologies related to low observability issues,

-• the insertion of this type of aircraft within the test area,
+• The insertion of this type of aircraft within the test area,

-• the high-level algorithms necessary to the development of the automated processes,
+• The high-level algorithms necessary to the development of the automated processes,

-• as well as the place of the human factor within the mission loop.
+• As well as the place of the human factor within the mission loop.

 Goals achieved during in-flight trials